CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 1. To learn more about managing domains from Microsoft admin center refer to  https://docs.microsoft.com/en-us/microsoft-365/admin/get-help-with-domains/what-is-a-domain?view=o365-worldwide

 ### Task 3: Access other admin centers

+In this task, you will learn how to access other admin centers from Microsoft Admin Center.

 1. To access other admin centers, from the navigation pane select **Admin centers** and choose all **All Admin centers**.
 Opens a page with a full list of Office 365 admin centers, including admin centers for OneDrive, Yammer Enterprise, Dynamics 365, Power Apps, Skype for business, and other services.